mazira/fetch.js/README.md

     fetchjs get jquery

-This will dump the entire contents of the jquery.min.js file to your console, you can easily redirect this to a file in your project.
+This will dump the entire jquery.min.js file to your console, you can easily redirect this to a file in your project.

     fetchjs get jquery > public/js/jquery.js

+You may also get multiple packages at a time and dump them all to a single js file if you like.

+	fetchjs get jquery async lodash.js > public/js/vendor.js

+You may want to be careful with your script dependencies when doing this, the packages are dumped to console as listed.

 And there you have it!